 Public Registers or databases

-A list of Marriage Approved Premises
+A list of Marriage Approved Premises is available on request.

 Use of Personal Data